Kudaes/Eclipse/README.md

 }
 ```

-Once again, compile on `release` mode.
+Once again, compile ProxyDll on `release` mode.
 Finally, let's craft the manifest file from which Eclipse will create the malicious AC:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>